UK ministers rally around embattled Boris Johnson, for now

 “The prime minister has outlined that he doesn’t believe that he has done anything outside the rules,” Lewis told Sky News.
 “If you look at what the investigation finds, people will be able to take their own view of that at the time.”

-Gray does not have the power to punish officials, and Johnson did not say what he would do if she found he was at fault.
+Gray does not have the power to punish politicians, and Johnson did not say what he would do if she found he was at fault.

 Foreign Secretary Liz Truss — often cited as a possible successor to Johnson — tweeted: “I stand behind the Prime Minister 100% as he takes our country forward.”